freitagfelipe/codebook/Algorithms/Graph algorithms/Centroid decomposition.md

         centroid_decomposition(to);
     }

-	// return some answer that was calculated using the centroid decomposition }
+	// Return some answer that was calculated using the centroid decomposition }

+// Call it before call the centroid decomposition void setup(int n) {
+	is_removed.assign(n, false);
+	subtree_size.assign(n, 0);
+}
 ```